IGC laboratories host MSc students from several universities to conduct their MSc project, as part of their MSc thesis.

 E-mail: [email protected]

-Title: Ecology and Evolution in the Gut Microbiome
+Title: Theoretical models of evolution in the Gut Microbiome

 Supervisors: Isabel Gordo